Top Nutrients for Brain Health

 In sum, studies on ALCAR found that it enhanced cognitive performance in adults.11 The amount of ALCAR used in clinical trials typically ranged from 1500 to 3000 mg per day; however, in a meta-analysis of different doses of ALCAR, researchers concluded that 1500 mg per day was just as effective as 3000 mg/day.10

 Alpha Lipoic Acid

 Alpha-Lipoic acid (ALA) is a sulfur compound that has powerful antioxidant activity.
 It’s required to burn sugars for energy and has been studied for its ability to support healthy nerves, blood sugar regulation, weight management and memory.
-Research has shown that ALA may protect brain cells from damage.
-It is also thought to promote learning and healthy memory.
-ALA plays a critical role in mitochondrial energy metabolism and helps increase other antioxidants such as ascorbate (vitamin C) and glutathione.8
+Research has shown that ALA crosses the BBB to enter the central nervous system and may protect brain cells from damage.12 It is also thought to promote learning and healthy memory.
+ALA plays a critical role in mitochondrial energy metabolism and helps increase other antioxidants such as ascorbic acid (vitamin C) and glutathione.13

 Huperzine A is also generally neuroprotective and appears to protect neurons from oxidative stress, regulate the secretion of nerve growth factors, boost cognition, promote healthy memory and protect cells from damage.
-Its protective effects are associated with its antioxidant ability and ability to increase levels of the neurotransmitter acetylcholine in the brain.11 It appears to protect mitochondria in the brain as well.12
+Its protective effects are associated with its antioxidant ability and ability to increase levels of the neurotransmitter acetylcholine in the brain.16 It appears to protect mitochondria in the brain as well.17

 What You Can Do

 To support brain health, take Brain Blend and Best Catch Omegas.
 Thse dietary supplements provide all of these nutrients in the amounts used in clinical trials.